 Northern Red Oak

 The northern red oak is the namesake oak species of the red oak group.
 Often simply called red oak, it can grow very large and is found across the eastern US.
-Some trees drop acorns earlier than other oaks, making it a destination food source for deer in the early season.
+Acorns are a valuable food source for wildlife.

 Eastern US and southeastern Canada.
 Not as common in the Deep South.

 Uplands and bottomlands, but usually not in very wet or dry locations.

 Southern Red Oak - leaves of the northern red oak have shallower sinuses, and lack the rusty underside of southern red oak leaves.
 Acorns of the southern red oak are much smaller.
 Mature bark of southern red oak does not have the pale gray ridges or "ski tracks" of northern red oak.

 Scarlet Oak - Bark is very similar, often identical.
 However, the bark of scarlet oak is often rougher or more blocky near the base of the tree.
 Acorns of scarlet oak have larger caps covering up to 1/2 of the acorn, while caps of northern red oak acorns only cover about 1/4 of the nut.
 Leaves of scarlet oak have deep sinuses, often nearly reaching the midvein, while those of northern red oak are shallower, only reaching about half way to the midvein.